miha-stopar/crypto-notes/pairing_based_crypto.md

 ## Bilinear pairing

 Let G_1, G_2 be two groups of the same prime order n.
 Let us view G_1 as an additive group with identity ∞ and G_2 as a multiplicative group with identity 1.
-Let P be a generator of G_1 (G_1 = <P>).
+Let P be a generator of G_1.

 A mapping e: G_1 x G_1 -> G_2 is called bilinear map when: